 Feedback from some of the attendees:

 - “The FALCON conference was a great opportunity, especially because the main focus was on adjunct faculty.
 The conference was fast paced, with many different course opportunities for learning, including the role of smart phones in your classroom, movie clips as a way to connect and engage the students, and many more!
 Thank you to the Academy for giving us the opportunity to learn and collaborate with other adjunct instructors.”
-Sarah Sherry, Health Careers
+Sarah Sherry, Dental Hygiene

 A few takeaways: